bwplotka/bingo/README.md

 * Manual addition the tool to "hacky" tools.go is prone to errors and just surprising for end contributors.

-That's why we thought of building dedicated tool for this, allowing to use standard Go mechanisms like `modules`, `go run`, and `go get`.
+That's why we thought of building dedicated tool for this, allowing to use standard Go mechanisms like `go build` and `go get`.

+* tools pattern does not allow to pin multiple different versions of the same package (or multiple version of differnet packages within the same module).

 In fact `bingo` is a little bit like extension of [this idea](https://github.com/golang/go/issues/25922#issuecomment-590529870).